 British Virgin Islands Travel Information

 Electrical current is 110 volts, 60 Hz.
-Plugs are the same as in the US with two-pin flat blades and one with a third round grounding pin.
+The two plug types are the same as in the US.
+One has two-pin flat blades; the other is the same, though it has a third round grounding pin.

 English is the main language spoken on the islands.

 There is a small risk of dengue fever in the British Virgin Islands, so visitors should protect themselves with insect repellent.
 Recommended vaccinations are minimal but include hepatitis A, if not previously taken.
 Limited medical facilities can be found on all the main British Virgin Islands and there is a hospital located in Road Town, Tortola.
 Comprehensive medical and travel insurance is recommended.

 For good service, a 10 to 15 percent tip is usual in the British Virgin Islands.
 Hotels often add a service charge to the bill, usually between 10 and 12 percent, so it is best to check before tipping.
 Bellhops and porters usually expect $1 per item of luggage.

 The British Virgin Islands are generally considered very safe for travellers and they have a low crime rate.
 That said, sensible precautions should always be taken regarding valuables, especially on beaches.
 The islands are susceptible to hurricanes, particularly between June and November, but tropical storms can occur throughout the year.
 It is a good idea for visitors to check the forecast for storms during their stay, and to plan around the hurricane season.

 In the British Virgin Islands, it is considered impolite to take photographs of the local people without asking their permission beforehand.